Nationwide customers complain of delays to incoming payments

 Another Twitter user wrote: “I can’t believe this has happened again.”

-An update posted on Nationwide’s website on Tuesday afternoon said customers waiting for inbound payments do not need to do anything as: “It’s in a queue and will arrive ASAP.”
+An update posted on Nationwide’s website on Tuesday afternoon said customers waiting for inbound payments did not need to do anything and the payments “would arrive ASAP”.

 A Nationwide Building Society spokesperson said: “As a result of extremely high volumes of transactions on the first working day of the year we took the decision to temporarily queue inbound faster payments.

-“To put this in context, more than 10 million payments were processed overnight.

-“This has been done to ensure we can manage and process those payments, which were taking much longer than normal due to the numbers received.
+“Queued payments are now being processed and we would ask members to bear with us as we work through the backlog.

-“We hope to get our systems back to normal and apologise for any inconvenience caused as a result of these delays.
+“We apologise for any inconvenience caused.
 Members do not need to resend any payments as they will be processed as soon as possible.

 “All other services are working normally.
-Members can continue to use their cards to pay for goods and services, access the internet bank and banking app and withdraw cash from ATMs.”
+Members can continue to use their cards to pay for goods and services, access the internet bank and banking app and withdraw cash from ATMs.
+Transactions such as direct debits, Bacs Chaps and standing orders are also not affected.”

 Register for free to continue reading